 How to format a descriptive essay?

 The basic descriptive essay should have three to five paragraphs (depending on your assignment).
-It should be written in present tense, from a third-person’s perspective.
+It should be written in the present tense, from a third-person’s perspective.

 Here’s a simple example of how it should look: